You know what that vagina museum needs? An alcohol license.

 “If parties become rowdy, they will be removed by security and then end up on our streets, creating public nuisance.”

 And what if those stags and hens collide?
-Treachery could ensue.
+Injury could ensue.

 Nevertheless, on Thursday, the erected salute to unmentionables was granted its license.

-Originally, the museum had applied to sell alcohol Sunday to Thursday from 10 a.m. to 11:30 p.m. and Friday and Saturday, 10 a.m. to midnight.
+Originally, the museum had applied to sell alcohol Sunday through Thursday from 10 a.m. to 11:30 p.m. and Friday and Saturday, 10 a.m. to midnight.

-That was so, I suppose, you could say to your buddy, “Hey, it’s 11:00 at night.
+That was so, ostensibly, a bloke might say to his buddy, “Hey, it’s 11:00 at night.
 Let’s go over to the Vagina Museum and grab a beer.”

-There was just one condition imposed by the licensing panel: No more than 100 people may be inside the Vagina Museum at any one time.
+One condition was imposed by the licensing panel: No more than 100 people may be inside the Vagina Museum at any one time.

 So go the rules and regulations of an esteemed community ornament.